 Yanaka (谷中) is a neighborhood in Taito Ward that escaped the 1923 Great Kanto Earthquake and the World War II firebombing largely intact.
 What survived is one of the only stretches of old Tokyo still walkable: a dense grid of narrow lanes, wooden shopfronts, and over 70 temples within roughly one square kilometer.

-Tennoji Temple (天王寺) — formally Tendai-shu Garan-zan Tennoji (天台宗護国山天王寺) — sits at the heart of this area.
-It was founded in 1274, and its grounds hold one of Tokyo's overlooked Daibutsu (大仏, large Buddha statues): a bronze seated Buddha about 2 meters tall, cast in 1690.
+Tennoji Temple (天王寺) — formally Gokoku-zan Tennoji (天台宗護国山天王寺) — sits at the heart of this area.
+It was founded in 1274 as a Nichiren temple called Kannō-ji and was converted to the Tendai school in 1698; its grounds hold one of Tokyo's overlooked Daibutsu (大仏, large Buddha statues): a bronze seated Buddha roughly 3 meters tall (about 296 cm), cast in 1690.
 There's no English signage, no ticket booth, and no gift shop.
 You walk in through the stone gate, follow the path to the main hall, and there it is in the open air.
 On a Saturday morning I counted seven visitors over forty minutes.
 All were locals — an older woman burning incense at the Buddha, a man in a tracksuit who bowed once at the main gate and kept walking.

 Access: Nippori Station (日暮里駅), JR Yamanote Line / Keisei Line, 10 minutes on foot via Yanaka Cemetery.
 Alternatively, Nezu Station (根津駅), Tokyo Metro Chiyoda Line, 15 minutes on foot.
 Hours: Grounds open at all times; main hall approximately 9:00 AM–5:00 PM.
 Entry: Free.
 Best time: Weekday mornings 7:00–9:00 AM.
 Saturday morning works; Sunday afternoon does not.